google/budou/README.md

 ## Pricing
 Budou is backed up by Google Natural Language API, so cost may be incurred when using that API.

-Processing Korean sentences does not need authentication, so no fee will be incurred when you specify `lang='ko'`.

 In other languages including Japanese, the default parser uses *Syntax Analysis* and incurs cost according to monthly usage.